 Policy Lates is a new discussion series from the Society of Biology's policy team, held at our HQ at Charles Darwin House.
 We bring a panel of experts together for an informal debate on a contemporary science policy topic, with lots of time for audience questions and convivial discussions over refreshments.
 If you have an idea for a Policy Late discussion, please get in touch, via email@example.com

-The precautionary principle is often described as a “better safe than sorry” approach when an action is suspected as being harmful to humans or the environment, and the scientific evidence for safety is unclear.
+The precautionary principle is often described as a “better safe than sorry” approach when an action is suspected of being harmful to humans or the environment, and the scientific evidence for safety is uncertain.

-It makes sense not to take a risk when we don’t have sufficient information, or when the action is not needed or potentially beneficial in other ways, but is this ever really the case?
-We face tough decisions over issues such as disease control and food security, and sound science needs to inform decision-making.
+It makes sense not to take a risk when we don’t have sufficient information, or when the action is not needed or potentially beneficial in other ways, but how do we decide when this is the case?
+We face tough decisions over issues such as disease control and food security, and sound science is needed to inform decision-making.